M.A.S.K. (franchise): Film

 In December 2015, Hasbro and Paramount were joining forces to create a shared cinematic universe combining M.A.S.K. with G.I.
 Joe, Micronauts, Visionaries: Knights of the Magical Light, and Rom.
 A group of screenwriters that included Michael Chabon, Cheo Hodari Coker, John Francis Daley and Jonathan Goldstein was hired to develop storylines, with Akiva Goldsman overseeing the project.
-In 2018, Daley and Goldstein told to IGN that M.A.S.K.'s inclusion in the film project was "unlikely to happen" without specifying a reason, but Paramount announced that the M.A.S.K. film project would commence, directed by F. Gary Gray and developed as "a contemporary subculture movie with a youth empowerment angle".
+In 2018, Daley and Goldstein told to IGN that M.A.S.K.'s inclusion in the film project was "unlikely to happen" without specifying a reason, but Paramount said at the time that the M.A.S.K. film project would commence, directed by F. Gary Gray and developed as "a contemporary subculture movie with a youth empowerment angle".
 In 2020, Chris Bremner was attached to pen the script.
-In May 2021, producer Lorenzo di Bonaventura revealed that the writer's room that was created for the plans to implement a shared universe of Hasbro intellectual properties failed and would not move forward.
+The writer's room that was created for the plans to implement a shared universe of Hasbro intellectual properties fell through and was disbanded in 2017.